+There are two load balancing scenarios based on user session management:

+• Sticky sessions (recommended)

-There are two load balancing scenarios based on user session management: Sticky session (recommended) and Non-Sticky session.
-In the Sticky session scenario, each user is assigned to a server by the load balancer and all the requests sent by this user are answered by the same server, for as long as the user's session persist.
+In the sticky session scenario, each user is assigned to a server by the load balancer and all the requests sent by this user are answered by the same server, for as long as the user's session persists.
 This is the recommended approach and does not require you to centralize the rdDataCache folder of the application.
-We strongly recommend using Sticky session instead.
-You can learn more about Load Balancing with Info applications on:
+We strongly recommend using sticky sessions.